bibekanandadatta/Abaqus-UEL-Elasticity/README.md

 ## Description of the repository

-All the source codes are located in the `src` directory and the Abaqus test cases are located in the `tests` directory.
-The documentation are available in the `docs` directory.
+All the source codes are located in the `src` subdirectory and the Abaqus test cases are located in the `tests` subdirectory.
+The documentations are available in the `docs` subdirectory.
+Compiling the source code requires Intel oneMKL library.
+[See this blog post](https://www.bibekanandadatta.com/blog/2021/link-intel-and-vs-abaqus-2020/) to learn how to link Intel oneMKL library to Abaqus user subroutines.

 |   File name  |  Description  |
 | ----------   | ------------- |